 Liquidity risk is the risk that the Company may be unable to meet its financial obligations as they fall due or that it will be required to meet them at excessive cost.
 The Company reviews its working capital position regularly to ensure there is sufficient capital in order to meet short-term business requirements, after taking into account the Company's holdings of cash.
 The Company's cash is invested in business accounts, which are available on demand.

 The Company manages its liquidity risk mainly through raising funds from private placements and amounts from related parties.

 The Company's operating cash requirements are continuously monitored and adjusted as input variables change.
-The Company may not have adequate resources on hands to finance its operations in the next 12 months and may be required to obtain project or debt financing, or enter into joint arrangements.
+As these variables change, liquidity risks may necessitate the need for the Company to pursue equity issuances, obtain project or debt financing, or enter into joint arrangements.
 There is no assurance that the necessary financing will be available in a timely manner.